-Turmeric has been used for over 4000 years in ayurvedic medicine and for amazing reasons.
-Curcumen, found in turmeric, is an effective anti-inflammatory that may help to reduce pain caused by arthritis or osteoporosis.
-One clinical study followed the journey of 139 patients — half were given turmeric and the half were given a popular medication prescribed for joint pain.
+Turmeric has been used for over 4000 years in Ayurvedic medicine and for amazing reasons.
+Curcumin, found in turmeric, is an effective anti-inflammatory that may help to reduce pain caused by arthritis or osteoporosis.
+One clinical study followed the journey of 139 patients — half were given turmeric and the other half were given a popular medication prescribed for joint pain.
 The results?
 Both groups indicated a significant difference in the pain they were experiencing.
 In fact, the group taking turmeric yielded almost the exact same results as those taking the medication.

 6. Boswellia Serrata

-Derived from a plant in India, boswellia is another powerful anti-inflammatory.
+Derived from a plant in India, Boswellia is another powerful anti-inflammatory.
 Similar to turmeric, it may help to reduce pain, but beyond its ability to calm the joints, it may also prevent and reduce cartilage loss!
 As previously mentioned, keeping cartilage healthy and nourished is the key to reducing bone-on-bone friction in the joints, which can reduce your risk of arthritis and osteoporosis.

 This is the first of naturally occurring compounds in the body that we’ll touch on.
 As we age, the amount of glucosamine our bodies produce declines.
 One of the tasks glucosamine is responsible for is keeping the cartilage nourished and soft to protect your joints.
 When we start producing less, the weaker the cartilage becomes.

 Glucosamine cannot be obtained through food so in order to get more, the best way is through supplementation.
-It is important to note that shellfish is used in the production of glucosamine, so those with an allergy might want to give the aforementioned boswellia serrata a go to nourish the cartilage.
+It is important to note that shellfish is used in the production of glucosamine, so those with an allergy might want to give the aforementioned Boswellia serrata a go to nourish the cartilage.

 I know, we mention collagen a lot and there’s been a lot of hype around collagen within the past year or two, but trust us when we say it’s not a trend, it’s a staple and it’s not going anywhere, especially when we’re talking joints.